input-output-hk/catalyst-core/src/catalyst-toolbox/doc/tally-recovery.md

 }
 ```

-## Initial state: voter accounts in block0
+## Initial state in block0

-To determine which accounts can legitimately vote, the tool parses the
+To set up the initial state for tallying, the tool parses the
 genesis block of the Catalyst blockchain.
-It is assumed that the registered
+It is assumed that the account
-voters' account balances are created in the initial fund distribution in the
+balances of registered voters are created in the initial fund distribution
+in the genesis block.
+Likewise, it is assumed that all vote plans on the
-genesis block.
-The initial ledger state is recreated from the genesis block
+blockchain are already present in the genesis block.
+The initial ledger state
-just like in the blockchain node (with some technical twists: a
+is recreated from the genesis block just like in the blockchain node
-mirror set of accounts is created because we need some private keys to
+(with some technical twists: a mirror set of stake owners' accounts is created
-supply to the library code performing ledger state transitions).
+because we need some private keys to supply to the library code performing
+ledger state transitions).

 ## Replay of transactions